 Error Rectification in accounting:-

 An error means a mistake.
-When we are doing some work here a number of chances to do mistake also.
-So, while an accountant recording, posting or balancing the ledger account there are numbers of chances that he did a mistake in his work this type of mistake is known as accounting errors.
+When we are doing some work here a number of chances to do mistakes also.
+So, while an accountant recording, posting, or balancing the ledger account there are numbers of chances that he did a mistake in his work this type of mistake is known as accounting errors.
 The process of rectifying these mistakes is known as error rectification.

-Chapter No. 16 – Rectification of Errors – USHA Publication Class +1 – Solution
+Chapter No. 17 – Rectification of Errors – Solution